-- If you only need an OS, select a public image. - If you want to clone an existing ECS, select a private image. - If you want to use an image shared by others, select a shared image.
+- If you only need an OS, select a public image. - If you need a complete software environment, such as a Magento e-commerce system, select a KooGallery image. - If you want to clone an existing ECS, select a private image. - If you want to use an image shared by others, select a shared image.